Digital preservation: Encapsulation

 This method maintains that preserved objects should be self-describing, virtually "linking content with all of the information required for it to be deciphered and understood".
 The files associated with the digital object would have details of how to interpret that object by using "logical structures called "containers" or "wrappers" to provide a relationship between all information components that could be used in future development of emulators, viewers or converters through machine readable specifications.
 The method of encapsulation is usually applied to collections that will go unused for long periods of time.

 Persistent archives concept

-Developed by the San Diego Supercomputer Center and funded by the National Archives and Records Administration, this method requires the development of comprehensive and extensive infrastructure that enables "the preservation of the organisation of collection as well as the objects that make up that collection, maintained in a platform independent form".
+Developed by the San Diego Supercomputer Center and funded by the National Archives and Records Administration, this method requires the development of comprehensive and extensive infrastructure that enables "the preservation of the organization of collection as well as the objects that make up that collection, maintained in a platform independent form".
 A persistent archive includes both the data constituting the digital object and the context that the defines the provenance, authenticity, and structure of the digital entities.
 This allows for the replacement of hardware or software components with minimal effect on the preservation system.
 This method can be based on virtual data grids and resembles OAIS Information Model (specifically the Archival Information Package).